 To begin, open IPMI in a Java applet as described in the section above.
 Then, click Device from the menu bar and select Redirect ISO from the drop-down menu.

 Next, select the ISO you wish to use from your local computer's file system.
 Once you have selected your ISO, press the Ctrl Alt Del button in the top-right corner of the screen to reboot the server.
-Press the
+Press the appropriate

-F6 key to pull up the boot options.
+F key to access the boot options.

 Note: You may need to use the soft keyboard to enter keyboard input into IPMI.
 To access this, click the Keyboard option from the menu bar at the top of the window.
 Then, select Soft Keyboard from the dropdown menu and click Show.